collectivecardgame/library/docs/faq.md

 Our message has always basically been that the game couldn't work without our community and they're really important.
 Speculative markets can end up like pyramid schemes and just the flavor of that has the potential to spoil the optimistic idea behind Collective.

-In a less emotional world it could definitely be a good tool, but we really dont want to have our brand associated with alleged schemes like Bitconnect.
+In a less emotional world it could definitely be a good tool, but we really don't want to have our brand associated with alleged schemes like Bitconnect.

 ## Strict vs. Loose Rules Adherence